Skip to main content

 True and long-lived constitutions, a wise justice has told me, should be broad enough to be able to meet every exigency we cannot foretell and specific enough to stoutly protect the essentials of a true democracy; in short, open-ended documents that will always be relevant.
 Remember that constitutional changes are not safe or easy to come by.
 Our first attempt at constitutional revision was followed by a dictatorship.
 And this, our second endeavor, was preceded by a revolution.

 Let's give credit where credit is due.
 Noynoy deserves credit where credit is due.
 However, let's not think like businesspeople stuck in their past successes (read here).
 Do you remember when Nokia used to be a hot big thing?
-However, Nokia refused to evolve, and guess what happened?
+However, Nokia refused to evolve.
+Guess what happened?
 One may look cool having a Nokia before not now.
 Kodak was another problem.
 Kodak declined to embrace digital photography for some time.
 Now, Kodak may no longer be as strong as it used to be.
 To say that we should never update the constitution because of Noynoy is like a business that clings to its past successes.
-Sure, one can celebrate successes but successes can also blind the successful person, giving room for them to be miserably unsuccessful in the future.
+Sure, one can celebrate successes but successes can also blind the successful person, giving room to be miserably unsuccessful in the future.
+Some family businesses crashed down because they refused to evolve.
+Some people brag about how great they were in their younger days, and all the while they haven't done much in the present

 This post isn't meant to discredit Noynoy as a whole.
 I've pointed out the ups and downs as much as I can.
 This would be to point out that while Noynoy has his successes--he also had his failures.
 We need to address the root cause of what held Noynoy back from 2010-2016.
 Instead, this post is all about seeing what Noynoy could've done better if he undertook econ cha cha, as needed!